-- (CHEMISTRY) A group of atoms,
+- In chemistry, a radical is a group of atoms,

 either in a compound or existing alone